fenago/learn-java-12-programming/lab_guide/Lab_11.md

 Functional Programming
 ======================

-This chapter brings the reader into the world of functional programming.
+This lab brings the reader into the world of functional programming.
 It explains what a functional interface is, provides an overview of functional interfaces that come with JDK, and defines and demonstrates lambda expressions and how to use them with functional interfaces, including using **method reference**.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   What is functional programming?
 -   Standard functional interfaces